fossil info checkin-name

 fossil diff --from root:xyzzy --to xyzzy

-A branch name that begins with the "merge-in:" prefix refers not to the root of the branch, but to the most recent merge-in for that branch from its parent.
-The most recent merge-in is the version to diff the branch against in order to see all changes in just the branch itself, omitting any changes that have already been merged in from the parent branch.
+You can solve this by using the prefix "merge-in:" instead of "root:" to tell Fossil to find the most recent merge-in point for that branch.
+The resulting diff will then show only the changes in the branch itself, omitting any changes that have already been merged in from the parent branch.

 To view the changes in the most recent check-in prior to the version currently checked out: